Venice is one of those places that has more magic per square kilometre than almost any other city on earth—and crowds of tourists to prove it.

 My husband and I went for a long weekend to Venice this past October to celebrate our wedding anniversary; this recent trip reminded me how important it is to plan where you want to eat when visiting this city if you’re there on a weekend and don’t want to do too much trudging around.
 (Or, maybe that’s just the pregnant lady in me talking!)
 Usually I prefer to be spontaneous on holiday, but the quality of food/service/atmosphere is so hit-or-miss in Venice that it can be really helpful to do your research and bookmark some places to check out before you visit.

 - Lindsay’s Feast has a beautiful blog post full of ideas for great places to eat in Venice, and we found one of our favourite places via her list of suggestions on our latest visit: Da Fiore is an unassuming little trattoria bar and restaurant, very popular with the locals, and I had the most delicious walnut and fennel pasta there on our last lunch in Venice.
 We tried to drop by without a reservation a few times in the evenings, but they were always too crowded to seat us, so I definitely recommend making a booking in advance.
+Google maps sent us to the wrong place, so make sure you use the map on their website.

 - We happened upon Antica Carbonera a few trips ago via some positive Yelp reviews, I think, and it’s become a firm favourite for a very fancy dinner out; it’s on the pricier side, but it’s worth it if you want to splash out for the delicious food, wines, atmosphere, and excellent service.
 The interior is panelled with wood from an old-school luxury yacht.